Before we begin, here is some general terminology that is important for understanding this article.

 ---|---|

-Note: This mode is best suited for Carriers and BYOC users.
+Note: This mode is best suited for Carriers and BYOC entities.

 When you configure a SIP trunk for inbound dialing via IP address authentication the following rules apply: